varunchandak/vpc-starter-template/README.md

 ---

-This CloudFormation template will create 3 VPCs in `us-east-1, `ap-south-1` and `ap-southeast-1` with
+This CloudFormation template will create 3 VPCs in `us-east-1`, `ap-south-1` and `ap-southeast-1` with
 - 2 Public Subnet
 - 2 Private Subnet
 - 1 NAT Gateway
 - 1 Internet Gateway

-in each region.

 ## IP Ranges